in-depth Guide

 A lender considers a bank statement to determine if it's fraudulent.

 Bad actors—whether they’re trying to open a credit card account or take out a loan—use altered or fabricated documents disguised as original bank statements to commit identity theft.
-Others use falsified bank statements to misrepresent their finances on residential rental applications, and other illegal activities.
+Others use a fake bank statement to misrepresent their finances by showing a fake bank account balance on residential rental applications, and other illegal activities.

 According to Europol, the European Union's law enforcement agency, forged documents may be used for profit.
 But such crimes often support terrorism, migrant smuggling, and human trafficking.